-Our graduate students and graduate alumni excel in all areas of teaching, research and service, within the academy, and in all areas of society and industry.
-The Graduate School acknowledges the breadth of our students' and alumni's accomplishments and contributions with a number of awards and recognitions.
+Our graduate students and graduate alumni excel in all areas of teaching, research and service, supported by outstanding faculty mentors, within the academy, and in all areas of society and industry.
+The Graduate School acknowledges the breadth of these accomplishments and contributions with a number of awards and recognitions.
 Graduate honor society memberships are also available to graduate students who have distinguished themselves in academic and leadership roles.

 Chartered March 2005, Alpha Epsilon Lambda is Virginia Tech's first honor society devoted exclusively to graduate students.
 The society recognizes academic excellence and leadership by graduate and professional school students, while striving to enrich the intellectual environment of their education institutions.

 Chartered in 2011, IDR is the world's first interdisciplinary research honor society.
 It promotes and recognizes interdisciplinary research at VT and facilitates communication among researchers.